-The Center for BrainHealth is committed to empowering one of our greatest national assets – military service members.
-Warrior research initiatives aim to arm veteran and active duty service members with the necessary tools to achieve successful, enriching and fulfilling personal and professional lives by proactively optimizing brain performance, building resilience in cognitive brain function, and reversing losses in cognitive capacity.
-By removing barriers and building bridges, the Center is helping America’s brave fighting men and women, both in and out of uniform, successfully reintegrate into civilian life and enjoy the quality of life they so courageously defend.
+The Center for BrainHealth and Brain Performance Institute are committed to empowering one of our greatest national assets – military service members.
+Warrior initiatives at the Center for BrainHealth and Brain Performance Institute aim to arm veteran and active duty service members with the necessary tools to achieve successful, enriching and fulfilling personal and professional lives by proactively optimizing brain performance, building resilience in cognitive brain function, and reversing losses in cognitive capacity.
+By removing barriers and building bridges, we are helping America’s brave fighting men and women, both in and out of uniform, successfully reintegrate into civilian life and enjoy the quality of life they so courageously defend.

-Post-Traumatic Stress Disorder (PTSD)
+Post-Traumatic Stress Disorder (PTSD) Study

-The use of Repetitive Transcranial Magnetic Stimulation (rTMS) technology along with cognitive-behavioral therapies to help Afghan-Iraqi combat veterans suffering from Post-Traumatic Stress Disorder.
-This combination of techniques will help minimize hyper-emotional recall of life-threatening or fearful memories of war that disrupt post-combat everyday life.
+The Center for BrainHealth is studying the efficacy of a novel, innovative therapeutic approach to treat veterans diagnosed with PTSD.
+In a study funded by the Department of Defense, the Center for BrainHealth team is combining cognitive processing therapy (CPT) with magnetic stimulation therapy, repetitive Transcranial Magnetic Stimulation (rTMS), to reduce the symptoms associated with PTSD.
+The research team hypothesizes combination of techniques will help minimize hyperemotional recall of life-threatening or fearful memories of war that disrupt post-combat everyday life.
 The threatening feelings once triggered are lessened by rTMS treatments and cognitive therapies during periods when patients are not overly emotional, leading to hope that patients will no longer react dysfunctionally to commonplace events.
 The Department of Defense has awarded the Center $3 million to further this research and apply it specifically to service members returning from Afghanistan and Iraq.
 Learn more.